 What this really means, is that when you are flying, there will be areas where the omnidirectional antenna is going to have the stronger signal and other areas where the directional antenna will have the stronger signal.
 A diversity controller will switch between the directional antenna and the omnidirectional antenna.

 A diversity controller is used to bridge at least two wireless video receivers together.
-You can buy diversity controllers with many channels very easily.
+You can buy diversity controllers with plenty of channels very easily.
 Many drone enthusiasts build their own 2, 4 and 6 channel diversity boards.

 A Diversity Board needs to be able to receive 2 different channels at the same time and to be able to automatically switch to the best antenna.
 An example of a Diversity Board, also known as a Diversity Receiver is the JIMI D58-2.